 – Advertisement 1

-We are always looking for a curious and eager to learn undergrad students!
+Curious and eager to learn undergrad students are always welcome to our group!
 Send us an e-mail briefly describing your background and interests, and what you hope to get out of your research experience (master/bachelor thesis) with us.

 … when an agglomerate of molecules become a solid?